-For more information on the PDQ feature, refer to the IBM Informix Administrator's Guide.
-For more information on the performance implications of PDQ, refer to the IBM Informix Performance Guide.
+For more information about the PDQ feature, refer to the IBM Informix Administrator's Guide.
+For more information about the performance implications of PDQ, refer to the IBM Informix Performance Guide.

-Executing UDRs in Parallel
+Executing UDRs in parallel

 The database server can execute the following UDRs in parallel if they are part of a PDQ and PDQPRIORITY is turned on: